 To the right you’ll see a bunch of slider options.

-General Settings: set your slide delay (time each slide is displayed) in milliseconds, toggle random order, enable lazy load (to speed it up your site a bit), and enable WPML options for slider elements.
-You can also change the Google Font family, and select an option to stop the slider after it’s completed a set number of loops.
+General Settings: Set your slide delay (time each slide is displayed) in milliseconds, toggle random order (aka shuffle mode), enable lazy load (to speed it up your site a bit), and enable WPML options for slider elements.
+You can also select an option to stop the slider after it’s completed a set number of loops and/or at a specific slide.

-Position: Under position you can edit the alignment and the margins of the slider.
+Position: Under the position toggle you can edit the alignment and the margins of the slider.

-Appearance: From here you can choose from 4 shadow options, timer display settings, select a slider background color, add a slider border and/or upload a custom slider background image.
+Appearance: From here you can choose a slider shadow, show or hide the slide timer, add a dotted overlay, select a slider background color, add a slider border and/or upload a custom slider background image (complete with fit, repeat and positioning options).

 Navigation: Choose from the included navigation options for your slider.
+This includes options for bullets, thumbnails and navigation arrows.
 There are a ton of positioning options so you can quickly align and reposition your navigation elements.

-Thumbnails: If you choose to display thumbnails for your slider navigation, you can use these options to edit the thumbnail count and size.
+Thumbnails: If you choose to display thumbnails for your slider navigation, you can use these options to edit the thumbnail count and sizing.

 Mobile Visibility: You can choose to hide your responsive slider (or certain layers) on small browsers or devices.
 Use the mobile visibility options to set a minimum browser size (note: this option is only for the responsive slider layout).